Wei682/Mealwise-part/README.md

 **Optional Nice-to-have Stories**
 - [x] Users can add new comments
 - [x] Users can view comments on a post
+- [x] Users can use the random food generator.
 - [x] Keyboard will dismiss whenever users finish inputting
 - [x] Comment input box will be cleared and dismiss whenever users finish posting or closing keyboard
 * Users can see recommended recipes.